snakebyte69/CPMTools-2.9/README.md

 exchange with a Z80-PC simulator, but it works on floppy devices as well.
 Currently it contains:

-o  cpmls - list sorted directory with output similar to ls, DIR, P2DOS DIR and CP/M3 DIR[FULL] o  cpmcp - copy files from and to CP/M file systems o  cpmrm - erase files from CP/M file systems o  cpmchmod - change file permissions o  cpmchattr - change file attributes o  mkfs.cpm - make a CP/M file system o  fsck.cpm - check and repair a CP/M file system (only simple errors can be repaired so far).
-Some images of broken file systems are provided for testing. o  fsed.cpm - view CP/M file system o  manual pages for everything including the CP/M file system format
+-  cpmls - list sorted directory with output similar to ls, DIR, P2DOS DIR and CP/M3 DIR[FULL]
+-  cpmcp - copy files from and to CP/M file systems
+-  cpmrm - erase files from CP/M file systems
+-  cpmchmod - change file permissions
+-  cpmchattr - change file attributes
+-  mkfs.cpm - make a CP/M file system
+-  fsck.cpm - check and repair a CP/M file system (only simple errors
+   can be repaired so far).
+Some images of broken file systems are provided for testing.
+-  fsed.cpm - view CP/M file system
+-  manual pages for everything including the CP/M file system format

 All CP/M file system features are supported.
 Password protection is ignored, because passwords are easy to decrypt, but a pseudo file